-By phasing out lamotrigine, known more widely by the trade name Lamictal, I have recently ended 18 years of uninterrupted medication use to treat depression.
+By phasing out lamotrigine, known more widely by the trade name Lamictal, and other antidepressants, I have recently ended 18 years of uninterrupted medication use to treat depression.
 It’s been a rough ride with 20 different psychotropic drugs.
 I had a few good periods with their help, but for the most part the results have been disappointing.

 Do I Need Medication or Not?